 Pico de gallo is a quintessential Mexican dish yet we often think pico de gallo is just salsa.
 It’s one of the few dishes in Mexico that doesn’t have a lot of regional variations.
 It is always finely diced tomato, onion, cilantro, pepper and lime.

 You’ll find this fresh salad everywhere in Mexico.
-It’s sometimes called salsa mexicana or salsa bandera (flag sauce) because the colors mimic the red white and green on the Mexican flag.
+It’s sometimes called salsa mexicana or salsa bandera (flag sauce) because the colours mimic the red white and green on the Mexican flag.

 It’s also very similar to pebre in Chile, which contains aji peppers and garlic, and is eaten with bread or as a condiment for meat.